Default market offer (DMO): what the new energy reference price means for you

 The DMO also replaced standing offers.
 These were offers that many customers were placed on if they chose to not shop around on energy plans, however, these often came with excessively high prices.
 In order to protect these customers from being stung with high energy bills, they will now be rolled onto the default market offer.

-The DMO is cheaper than standing offers, with some households in NSW set to save up to $181 on their annual bills, while households in South-East Queensland and South Australia will save $118 and 171, respectively.
+The DMO is usually cheaper than standing offers, with some households in NSW set to save more than $100 on their annual bills, while households in South-East Queensland and South Australia will save $118 and 171, respectively.

 One other purpose of the DMO is to make energy plans easier to compare.
 In this case, the DMO acts as a reference point to other plans in the market, which brings us to the next question.